noiseprotocol/noise_spec/noise.md

 After the handshake phase each party can use this shared key to send encrypted **transport messages**.

 The Noise framework supports handshakes where each party has a long-term **static key pair** and/or an **ephemeral key pair**.
+A Noise handshake is described by a simple language.
+This language consists of **tokens** which can be arranged into different **message patterns**.
+The message patterns, in turn, can be arranged into **handshake patterns**.

-The handshake is described by **patterns**.
-A **message pattern** is a sequence of **tokens** that specifies the DH public keys that comprise a handshake message, and the DH operations that are performed when sending or receiving that message.
-A **handshake pattern** specifies the sequence of message patterns that comprise a handshake.
+A **message pattern** is a sequence of tokens that specifies the DH public keys that comprise a handshake message, and the DH operations that are performed when sending or receiving that message.
+A **handshake pattern** specifies the sequential exchange of messages that comprise a handshake.

 A handshake pattern can be instantiated by **DH functions**, **cipher functions**, and a **hash function** to give a concrete protocol.
 An